jmariconda/meteor-reactive-store/README.md

 # Reactive Store

-Reactive Store is a reactive data type for Meteor's Tracker interface that supports deep dependency tracking.
+Reactive Store is a reactive data storage for Meteor's Tracker interface that supports deep dependency tracking.

 ## Reasoning:
 This package was created with the goal of offering a similar interface to ReactiveDict, but without the complications of being based around EJSON.